Updated Feb. 24, 2023

 As with any supplement, you’ll want to give your CBN gummies some time to take effect.
 After taking a CBN gummy, the average user can expect to feel an effect within 30 to 120 minutes— in line with what we know about other cannabinoid-infused foods.

-If you’re taking CBN gummies for sleep, try to take your gummy at least one hour before your desired bedtime.
+If you’re supplementing CBN for sleep, try to take your gummy at least one hour before your desired bedtime.

 A word of caution: don’t take your CBN gummies, wait 10 minutes, and take another.
 This is especially true for CBN products that are also infused with melatonin.
-Taking too much melatonin can work against the CBN and make you restless.
+Taking too much melatonin can actually make you restless rather than helping you get to sleep.

 Will CBN Gummies Change How I Sleep?

 Taking CBN gummies, especially those formulated to also contain CBD, will likely not change how you sleep.
-For instance, you can’t expect to take CBN gummies, sleep for 5 hours, and expect to wake up feeling refreshed.
+For instance, you can’t expect to take CBN gummies, sleep for five hours, and expect to wake up feeling refreshed.
+You should still try and sleep for a recommended 7 to 8 hours every night.

 There is no one-size-fits-all answer to this.
 Your grogginess after taking CBN gummies will depend on your dosage, how long before bed you took them, if they are full-spectrum or not, and other factors unique to you.